 However, from its 2-D viewpoint, it would not be able to establish any logical link between the lines it could see.

 In this manner, it seems possible that, as three-dimensional beings, we might occasionally get to view a "snapshot" of a higher-dimensional phenomenon, even though there might not be a logical relationship between the objects or events in our snapshot.
 But, intuitively, we might know, with little doubt, that a definite relationship exists.
 Not only could we know, but we could act on that knowledge to deduce a valid outcome in our third-dimension world.

 Why I didn't automatically ascribe this phenomenon to the immediately higher dimension, that belonging to time, is because synchronous events do not usually occur at exactly the same moment.
 If they did, we could look to the fourth dimension for the answer.
-A time-line perpendicular to our third dimensional existence could be seen as related to simultaneous events, possibly even causal.
-But because synchronous events tend to occur within a limited time frame, it is possible that they are fifth, or even sixth dimensional shapes/aberrations, like ripples, intersecting our 3-D worldly events (perhaps akin to a universal manifestation of the the Kaluza-Klein hypothesis in physics).
+A time-line perpendicular to our third dimensional existence could be seen as related to (precisely) simultaneous events, possibly even causal.
+But because synchronous events tend to occur within a limited time frame, it is possible that they are fifth, or even sixth dimensional shapes/aberrations, like ripples, intersecting our lives, our 3-D space-time existence (perhaps akin to a universal manifestation of the metric tensors described in the Kaluza-Klein hypothesis in physics).

 Branes (quoted from Wikipedia)